The impact of green tea polyphenols on development and reproduction in Drosophila melanogaster

 Why work with plants and botanical extracts?

-While some studies have shown that dietary supplements and botanical extracts may impact age-related diseases such as cancer, heart disease and neurodegenerative disorders, there are large gaps in the human knowledge about the mechanisms through which these products modulate aging.
+While some studies have shown that plants and botanical extracts such as Rhodiola rosea and Rosa demascena may impact age-related diseases, there are large gaps in the human knowledge about the mechanisms through which these natural products modulate aging.
 Our research hopes to bridge that gap in knowledge.